s-aeschliman/s-aeschliman.github.io/docs/cv.md

 ### Publications and Presentations
 **Journal Articles**<br>
-* Huang, E., Aeschliman, S., Hofstra, A., & Stathopoulos, A. (2024), “Examining Riders’ Subjective Equity Standards for Transit Service: How will they shape future transit planning and operations?”
-Under review in *Transport Policy*.
 * Said, M., Aeschliman, S., & Stathopoulos, A. (2023), “Robots at your doorstep: acceptance of near-future technologies for automated parcel delivery”, *Scientifc Reports*.
 * Alam, Md.R., Hou, C., Aeschliman, S., Zhou, Y., & Guo, Z. (2022), “Optimization-based trip chain emulation for